magesh534/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 3. Perform iterations og gradient steps with learning rate.

-4.Plot the Cost function using Gradient Descent and generate the required graph.
+4. Plot the Cost function using Gradient Descent and generate the required graph.

 ## Program:
 ```